tarantuli/enchanters-manual/writing-reference.md

 - Put specific card names in italics.
   E.g., the *Cave of Fools* village card.
 - Be careful to use creature, monster, and dragon correctly.
+- You “journey” to slots, you don't “travel”.

 ## Ordering items